mtumilowicz/java11-vavr-function-lifting/README.md

 # vavr
 In vavr we have two approaches to lifting:
-* lifting function to another function (described above)
+* lifting function to another function
     ```
     Function2<Integer, Integer, Integer> divide = (a, b) -> a / b;